 In previous incarnations of A Passover Seder, we would enact our own death by drinking a suspicious-looking blue liquid out of a Windex bottle right about now.
 OK, we're totally never going to do that again.
 Because no matter how much worse the world gets, and, damn, son, it sure shows a remarkable ability to keep getting worse, we can still work on making it better, and if we are not actively making it better, hopefully we're at least trying to not make it worse.
+Chances are you've at least earned some shitty whiskey for your contributions.
+Enjoy!
 So let us say, (Hence The Irony!)